Migrating from Cypress to Playwright

 why playwright

-the big difference is that Playwright runs out-of-process. it controls the browser over CDP (Chrome DevTools Protocol) instead of living inside it. this sounds like a small technical detail but it changes everything:
+the big difference is that Playwright runs out-of-process. it controls the browser over CDP (Chrome DevTools Protocol) instead of living inside it. this changes everything:

-that last one was bigger than i expected.
-Cypress has this implicit retry/wait mechanism built into its command chain. it's clever but it makes debugging a nightmare because you can't tell where the wait is happening or why it timed out.
+that last one mattered most.
+Cypress has this implicit retry/wait mechanism built into its command chain. it makes debugging a nightmare because you can't tell where the wait is happening or why it timed out.

 the migration patterns